tttro/JSampler/README.md

 # JSampler
-A sampler and a drum machine for web
+A sampler and a drum machine for web.
+AngularJS and HTML5 Audio API